Where to Try Vegan German Food in Berlin

 Försters

 They also serve Knödeln, which are a type of boiled dumpling usually served with cooked vegetables and a creamy sauce.
-These dumplings are popular throughout Central and Eastern Europe, and there are many regional takes for these dumplings in Germany alone.
-Försters’ version make for a hearty comfort meal.
+These dumplings are popular throughout Central and Eastern Europe, and there are many regional takes on these dumplings in Germany alone.
+Försters’ version makes for a hearty comfort meal.
 They also sometimes offer Käsespatzle, a type of creamy cheesy pasta dish similar to American-style mac n’ cheese.
-This restaurant primarily serves a mix of German, Austrian, and Italian food and offer a mix of regular dishes, as well as seasonal creations.
+This restaurant primarily serves a mix of German, Austrian, and Italian food and offers a mix of regular dishes, as well as seasonal creations.
 Keep up with their Instagram to see what specials they currently offer.

 Dunckerstraße 2A | Prenzlauer Berg